-We are proud to present “The Buccaneer” Lifestyle Resort Centre, which has been the heart of the Fishing Village of French Harbour for over 50 years.
+We are proud to present “The Buccaneer” Lifestyle Resort Centre, which has been the heart of the Fishing Village of French Harbour for 52 years.

 Today at “The Buccaneer” you will find the concept Roatan Gift and Souvenirs Shop, a CP Shoes boutique, the Honduran Premium Coffee Shop with the exciting Coffee Experience and Tasting Area, an International Beer Bar with a casual yet gourmet Pizza & Burgers restaurant and a Swim Club and Splash Lagoon with a natural pool extending in the Caribbean sea.
 "The Buccaneer" combines tourism with education and culture since opening of the French Harbour Heritage Society with the Interpretative Center of the History of the Bay Islands where visitors can learn about the rich history and cultural diversity of Roatan.
 Also open to the general public is the new Educational Turtle Centre where you will learn about the various species of Turtles in the Bay Islands and environmental studies.
 An innovative Virtual Reality Experience Room is available with a specific VR Turtle section in the Turtle Centre.